adamrobertvernon/chargeexchange/README.md

 ## Create a script to run Mathematica commands from Python (From [Danilo Araújo Silva](http://sapiensgarou.blogspot.com/2012/06/how-to-run-mathematica-functions-on.html)):

-"Create a script named runMath with the content:
+Create a script named runMath with the content:

     #!/usr/local/bin/MathematicaScript -script